 Ethics and the Pandemic

-- Public Health Ethics and COVID-19: Selected Resources (National Collaborating Centre for Healthy Public Policy, 2020)
+- Public health ethics and COVID-19: Selected resources (National Collaborating Centre for Healthy Public Policy, Mar 2021)

-This research scan aggregates value resources on ethical guidance for responding to the pandemic and provides a brief synthesis of each response.
+This periodically updated research scan aggregates relevant resources on ethical guidance for responding to the pandemic and provides a brief synthesis of each response.